kyma-project/kyma/docs/kyma/docs/036-inst-xip.io-domain.md

 ## Prerequisites

-The prerequisites match these listed in the **Install Kyma on a GKE cluster**.
+The prerequisites match these listed in the **Install Kyma on a GKE cluster** document.
 However, you don't need to prepare a domain for your cluster as it is replaced by a wildcard DNS provided by [`xip.io`](www.xip.io).

 ## Installation